TEAM1771/2021-Code/README.md

 **Welcome to Team 1771's (North Gwinnett Robotics) GitHub repo containing code for their Black Widow 2021 Infinite Recharge robot**

 *Things to keep in mind while editing code:*
--  If classes are only used once, try making them namespaces \n
+-  If classes are only used once, try making them namespaces
 -  Keep public functions & variables declared in .hpp files
 -  Private functions and variables should be kept within .cpp files
 -  Use snake_styling for variables